Bexleyheath More Info

 Students who have the desire to succeed in the performing arts industry need to learn the importance of self-discipline and hard work.
 Jigsaw Arts will remove from classes any student whose behaviour is deemed inappropriate, disrespectful or disruptive to other students and teachers.

 Kate graduated with a 1st class BA Hons in Performing Arts (Acting) from the Liverpool Institute for Performing Arts.
 As an actor she has worked with companies such as Creation, New Perspectives and the New Vic (Stoke).
-She has been teaching for 12 years and has worked for Jigsaw since 2004 as a teacher and manager, as well as leading teacher training.
+She has been teaching for 20 years and has worked for Jigsaw since 2004 as a teacher and manager, as well as leading teacher training.
 Kate is the HR and Schools manager at Jigsaw Head Office as well as manager at Jigsaw Bexleyheath.

 Isabelle trained in dance at Potsdam: State University of New York and York St John University where she performed as part of Flight Effect Dance Company.
 After graduating she toured her choreography and performed at various dance platforms including Manchester Dance Consortium, Yorkshire Dance and Create Festival.
 She has been teaching Ballet, Tap, African and Contemporary dance to children ranging between ages three to eighteen for the last three years and is now studying MFA Choreography at Trinity Laban Conservatoire of Music and Dance.